douglasgreyling/light-service/README.md

 1. Fork it
 2. Try keep your commits semantic [like this](https://seesparkbox.com/foundry/semantic_commit_messages).
 3. Create your feature branch (git checkout -b my-new-feature)
-4. Commit your changes (git commit -am 'Added some feature')
+4. Commit your changes (git commit -am 'fix: Added some feature')
 5. Push to the branch (git push origin my-new-feature)
 6. Create new Pull Request